The incredible power of the 90-day business plan.

 How do you know what are you aiming for?
 What is the destination?

-If you don’t know the destination, how do you know if you’re on course?
+Well, if you don’t know the destination, how do you know if you’re on course?

 Imagine this: A Boeing 747 sits on the runway at Heathrow Airport, and wants to fly to JFK Airport in New York.
 Naturally, the pilots will put together a flight plan, plotting the exact route they’re going to take.

-They don’t just take off, turn left and hope for the best.
+Naturally, they don’t just take off, turn left and hope for the best.

 Instead, they spend the entire flight constantly re-calculating their trajectory, to make sure they stay on the plan.